 Soil Types Based on the Particle Size

-Studies of soils for construction allowed experts to classify them depending on the structure and properties as follows:
+Studies of soils for construction have allowed experts to classify them depending on their structure and properties in the following way:

 Stable rock or stone that can hardly be referred to as soil

 It is remarkable for its high resistance to humid environments and freeze-thaw resistance.
 This type of soil is an almost ready-to-use foundation whose physical properties do not change under the influence of climatic factors.

 Gravelly soils that are a mixture of fine gravel, earth, clays, and sands